 Attention-Deficit/Hyperactivity Disorder is a neurobehavioral disorder characterized by a combination of inattentiveness, distractibility, hyperactivity, and impulsive behavior.
 Symptoms include difficulties with attention to tasks, being forgetful in daily activities, difficulties in organizing, and following through.
 Hyperactivity symptoms can include being fidgety, restless, talking or interrupting others excessively and being impulsive.

 ADHD is generally identified early in life and manifests through behavioral problems in school, or difficulty understanding, completing tasks or being easily distracted by others.
-It is estimated that unto 5% of school-age children are diagnosed with ADHD; with boys receiving the diagnosis more often than girls.
+It is estimated that unto 5 percent of school-age children are diagnosed with ADHD; with boys receiving the diagnosis more often than girls.
 Females are more likely to present with inattentive features.
-Untreated ADHD has been shown to have long-term adverse affects on academic performance, vocational success, relationships with others and social-emotional development.
+Untreated ADHD has been shown to have long-term adverse affects on academic performance, vocational success, relationships with others, and social-emotional development.

-Recent prevalence studies suggest that 4.4% of American adults may suffer from ADHD.
+Recent prevalence studies suggest that 4.4 percent of American adults may suffer from ADHD.

-In order to be diagnosed with ADHD, a person must present with problems related to inattention and/or hyperactivity-impulsivity for a period of at least 6 months that significantly negatively impacts their performance or functioning.
+To be diagnosed with ADHD, a person must present with problems related to inattention and/or hyperactivity-impulsivity for a period of at least six months that significantly negatively impacts their performance or functioning.
 These behaviors must also exist in two or more settings such as home, work, with friends and family.

 Symptoms of Hyperactivity and Impulsivity include: